Understanding Your Acid Mantle

 to exfoliants and strong actives for a while, until your acid mantle heals.
 (Once healed, you

 can reintroduce these slowly, and keep exfoliation to 1-2 times a week, maximum).

-As a substitute, opt for a soothing, pH balanced cleanser such as our Foaming Cleanser.
+As a substitute, opt for a soothing, pH balanced cleanser.
 This goes for moisturisers too.
 Use a hydrating moisturiser to rebalance the pH of your skin after cleansing.
 We recommend our Balance Moisture.
 Replenish your acid mantle with moisturisers and face oils containing hyaluronic acid, ceramides and essential fatty acids.